 Oxygen observations are variable across seasons and within season.
 In some seasons, stratification is strong and we see oxygen depletion at greater depths during the summer months.
-In other seasons, such as 2021, dissolved oxygen is present at reasonable levels most of the season, even at the lower depths in a stratified column of water.
+In other seasons, such as 2021 and 2022, dissolved oxygen is present at reasonable levels most of the season, even at the lower depths in a stratified column of water.
 Whereas during other years, dissolved oxygen is very low (below 4 mg/L) throughout the water column at all times.
 The best conclusion is that this station is variable both on a spatial scale (from dam to headwaters) and temporal scale (across and within seasons).
-This pattern has a strong influence on water quality from year to year.
+It is very likely these patterns are driven by precipitation driven input from the Pigg River and metabolism in the reservoir.

 Figure 1.10.
-Mile Marker 6 (Transition) Temperature (°C) measures over study period (2022)
+Mile Marker 6 (Transition) Temperature (°C) measures over study period (2023)